Ole Paus (shipowner): Biography

-Ole Paus was born at Bjåland in Lårdal, the son of the forest inspector Cornelius Paus and a member of the Paus family.
+Ole Paus was born at Bjåland in Laurdal prestegjeld, the son of the forest inspector Cornelius Paus and a member of the Paus family.
 In his youth, he had moved to Skien where he was raised by relatives before went to sea as a 12-year-old and became a skipper.
 He was married to Johanne Plesner 1770–1847) who had previously been married to ship's captain Henrich Ibsen (1765–1797).
 Through his marriage, Paus became the brother-in-law of shipowner Nicolay Plesner (1774–1842) and of Diderik von Cappelen, one of Norway's wealthiest men.
 Cappelen was married to his wife's sister Maria Plesner (1768–1800) in his first marriage and in his second marriage to Marie Severine Blom (1778–1832), who was Ole Paus' cousin.
 Ole Paus later ran a shipping business in collaboration with Plesner.

 Knud Ibsen (1797–1877) had been the only child of Johanne Plesner and Henrich Ibsen.
 Ole Paus was best man at the wedding of his step-son Knud Ibsen and his niece Marichen Altenburg, a daughter of Ole's sister Hedevig Christine Paus.

-From 1801, he owned the estate Rising Nordre in Gjerpen.
+From 1801, he owned the estate Rising Nordre in Gjerpen prestegjeld.
 After the death of his wife in 1847, he moved back to Skien where he died during 1855.